Fuel System

 LOW SPEED

-If we open the throttle a bit, the idle port won’t receive enough vacuum to work, and the venturi won’t receive enough air flow to work.
+If we open the throttle a bit, the idle port won’t receive enough vacuum to work, can’t provide enough fuel to work (without killing idle), and the venturi won’t receive enough air flow to work.
 We need to add another port or two, to make it easier for the engine to draw in more fuel.
 This greatly helps low speed drivability.
 These ports are called Transition Ports.

-If these ports plugged up, the engine would likely seem to be “surging,” that is, it seems to speed up and slow down all on it’s own.
-Surging is usually caused by a lean condition.
+If these ports plugged up and the engine ran lean, the engine would feel like it is “surging,” that is, it seems to speed up and slow down all on its own.
+“Surging” is almost always caused by a lean condition.
 A lean condition can cause the engine to run hot, and start burning exhaust valves.
 Surging isn’t just restricted to the Low Speed Circuit.

 Slightly Open Medium-High Medium-Low N/A 13-15:1